First Presbyterian Church Greenville is committed to protecting personal data and respecting the rights of our data

 - The processing is necessary to protect someone’s life (this is called “vital interests”)

-- The processing is necessary for us to preform a task in the public interest, and the task has a clear basis in law
+- The processing is necessary for us to perform a task in the public interest, and the task has a clear basis in law

 Keeping data and destroying it